sorare/api/README.md

 {"data":{"currentUser":{"slug":"<YourSlug>","email":"<YourEmail>"}}}
 ```

-This is exactly the authentication mechanism that happens while browsing the [sorare.com](https://sorare.com) website.
+This is the same authentication mechanism that the [sorare.com](https://sorare.com) website uses.

 ### GraphQL `signIn` mutation & JWT tokens

-A better way than cookies to stay authenticated is to rely on [JWT tokens](https://jwt.io/).
+For short and long-lived authentication, you can request a [JWT token](https://jwt.io/).

 We provide JWT tokens within the `signIn` mutation.
 They can be retrieve using the following mutation: